Volkswagen Passat Review & Prices

 Drop down into the comfortable front seats of the Volkswagen Passat and you will be impressed by how posh and upmarket the interior feels.
 There are squidgy plastics on all the stuff you regularly touch, with a few cheaper materials relegated to lower in the cabin.

 The design isn’t as sophisticated as an Audi or BMW, nor as cool and quirky as a Peugeot 508 SW, but there are some neat touches.
-For example, the dashboard features an illuminated panel that runs behind the infotainment screen and into the digital instrument cluster, which is particularly swish.
+For example, the dashboard features an illuminated panel that runs behind the infotainment screen and into the digital instrument cluster, which is particularly swish even if it does feel slightly unnecessary.

 Speaking of which, the 12.9-inch infotainment screen dominates the dashboard.
 Volkswagens of recent years have had pretty terrible infotainment software, which is typically glitchy and unintuitive to use.
-However, the latest version is much better, with snappier responses to your touch and menus that are more logically laid out.
+However, the latest version is much better.
+It's still a bit more laggy than the best alternatives, but it's an improvement and the menus are logically laid out.
 You also get proper buttons on the steering wheel, instead of the infuriating touch-sensitive panel used in cars such as the ID3.

 However, Volkswagen hasn’t fully shaken loose its ergonomic woes.
-For example, some features that should be close at hand are anything but; changing the drive mode through the touchscreen is a clunky, distracting process.
+For example, some features that should be close at hand are anything but; changing the drive mode through the touchscreen is a clunky, distracting process and most climate settings are still controlled through the screen.

 If you’re willing to learn to live with these frustrations, or learn the button press routines you regularly use, then the Volkswagen Passat is a lovely, comfortable place to eat up big miles.